PaulaGarciaMolina/QNLP_Qiskit_Hackathon/README.md

 - *sentiment_analysis*: notebooks and datasets for classifying sentences into one of your sentiments: happy, sad, angry, scared

 ## Philosophy
 QNLP treats language as a quantum process and interpets sentences as circuits by using categorical quantum mechanics and the ZX-calculus.
+Rather than assigning meaning to individual words, the key focus is on *how meaning composes*.

 For an excellent introduction to the mathematical foundations of this approach, see ([Coecke et al.](https://arxiv.org/abs/2012.03755)).

 ## Procedure
 Our methodology is largely based off ([Lorenz et al.](https://arxiv.org/abs/2102.12846)) and uses the following structure: